vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/22_puruShamedha_manasarapuruSha_vAstupuruSha.md

 They derive from prescripts in various

-texts pertaining to the Vedic tradition dealing with domestic sacrifices—the Gr̥hyas¯utras—and develop in later digests to ‘a very elaborate affair’, which we, like Kane, pass over here, not ‘for reasons of space’ though, but because human sacrifice is not touched upon in this contexṭ
+texts pertaining to the Vedic tradition dealing with domestic sacrifices—the Gr̥hyasūtras—and develop in later digests to ‘a very elaborate affair’, which we, like Kane, pass over here, not ‘for reasons of space’ though, but because human sacrifice is not touched upon in this contexṭ

 Installation of the house or Vāstupratiṣṭha

 The second type of sacrifice may be subsumed under the category of Vāstupratiṣṭhā \(‘Installation of the House’\), which is described by Kane \( op. ciṭ \) in Volume II, 833–36 \(conflated with Vāstuśānti  rites\).
 This type

-of ritual also reaches back to Vedic times and is canonized in the same Gr̥hyas¯utra literature.
+of ritual also reaches back to Vedic times and is canonized in the same Gr̥hyasūtra literature.

 A central role in these rituals is reserved for the ‘Lord of the Homestead’, Vāstoṣpati, already hymned in r̥gveda 7.54.1-3, a power who is represented by a firm posṭ Kane gives the following description of this House Sacrifice \(Vāstuyajña\).